October 26, 2025

 Most financial institutions allow, and sometimes require, you to set up multi-factor authentication (MFA) to log into your account.
 MFA makes you prove your identity in multiple ways, such as through a password and a fingerprint or a password and a recognized device.
 According to CISA, using MFA makes you 99% less likely to be hacked.

 Public Wi-Fi, such as airport, hotel and coffee shop networks, is a lot safer than it used to be thanks to encryption — but you should still exercise caution.
-Only connect to networks you recognize, and look for "https" at the beginning of the address bar on websites, which indicates the connection is properly encrypted.
+Only connect to networks you recognize, and look for "https" at the beginning of the address bar on websites, which indicates the connection is usually safe due to HTTPS — but be cautious.

 To minimize risk, avoid logging into your bank accounts over public Wi-Fi.
 If you must use a public Wi-Fi network, consider doing so with a virtual private network (VPN).